edanaher/scry/README.md

                         default schema
 ```

-If a command is given, it is run and scry exits; otherwise it drops into a REPL (with auto-completion!)
+If a command is given, it is run and scry exits; otherwise it drops into a REPL (with auto-completion!).
+To exit the REPL, type `quit`, `exit`, or use Ctrl-D to send end-of-file.

 The database is passed to libpq; the default is "", which is roughly equivalent to `postgresql://$USER@/$USER`.
 You likely want to use `postgresql://postgres@` or `user=postgres` if you have a standard installation using the `postgres` user.
 Of course, any standard Postgres connection string will work.